Subclass AI spiders#

 Next steps#

-Now that you know how to subclass AI spiders and extend them with new parameters, you can move on to the next chapter.
+Now you know how to subclass AI spiders and extend them with new features and parameters.